jameshfisher/jameshfisher.com/_posts/2017-08-17-vidrio-open-graph-meta-tags.md

 ---
-title: "Adding Open Graph meta tags to vidr.io"
+title: "What are Open Graph meta tags?"
 justification: "I want to improve Vidrio's sharing before widely publicizing it."
 ---